L^1 data fitting for Inverse Problems yields optimal rates of convergence in case of discretized white Gaussian noise: Application to discretized noises and optimality in the Gaussian case

 where $\vartheta = \frac{k}{d} - \frac1p > 0$ is as in Corollary \ref{cor:bounds}, $\lambda > 0$ is arbitrary, and $C$ is a constant independent of $\alpha$, $h$, $\eta$ and $\varepsilon$. \end{corollary}

 Let us now derive rates of convergence from this result.
 Therefore, we will assume that the discretization error, encoded in the term $h^{2\omega}\left(\gamma \left(3h^\omega\right)\right)^2$ is negligible compared to the statistical noise in the observations.
-Note, that this is the typical situation in Inverse Problems, where $F$ is smoothing and hence both the exponent $\omega$ in \eqref{eqs:discretization} will be comparably large and the function $\gamma$ will be decaying fast.
+Note that this is the typical situation in Inverse Problems, where $F$ is smoothing and hence both the exponent $\omega$ in \eqref{eqs:discretization} will be comparatively large and the function $\gamma$ will decay fast.
 In this situation, we only have to treat the bound